sajjadafzal/pico-game-template/README.md

-# pico-game-lib
+# pico-game-template

-A minimal library to create HTML5 game using Canvas and JavaScript.
+A minimal template to create HTML5 game using Canvas and JavaScript.